BELLE ZELLER SCHOLARSHIP TRUST FUND

 The Belle Zeller Scholarship Trust Fund was established in 1979 by the Professional Staff Congress/CUNY, the instructional staff union of The City University of New York.
 The scholarship honors the founding president of the PSC, Belle Zeller, Professor Emerita of Political Science at Brooklyn College, where she taught for more than 40 years.
 This scholarship is intended to honor the unique qualities of Belle Zeller: the combination of social commitment and scholarship and is based on merit, not financial need.
 The Fund is an independent not-for-profit organization.

-8. Applicants at LaGuardia Community College must meet the LaGuardia definition of full-time student.
+- Applicants at LaGuardia Community College must meet the LaGuardia definition of full-time student.

-10. If an applicant has earned 35 or more credits within the past 5 years from another institution (including other units of CUNY), an unofficial transcript from each of those institutions must be provided.
+- If an applicant has earned 35 or more credits within the past 5 years from another institution (including other units of CUNY), an unofficial transcript from each of those institutions must be provided.

-13. The decision of the Board of Trustees will be final.
+- Decisions of the Board of Trustees will be final.

 LETTERS OF RECOMMENDATION

 - Two letters of recommendation must be submitted:

 - One letter must be from someone in a leadership or supervisory role who can personally attest to and evaluate your volunteer social commitment to the college, the university, and/or the larger community and who has personal knowledge of your volunteer community service activities.